yodrew/darkroomretreat/manuscript/subset.md

 ## toilet {#toilet}

 Both designs below are composting bucket toilets.
 The basic design is simple and fast.
-The upgrade is ventilated, separating, and for squatting.
+The upgrade is ventilated with separating and squatting options.

 ### basic {#basic2}